dogweather/forkful/content/en/cpp/html-and-the-web/sending-an-http-request.md

   this to interact with web services, gather info, or communicate between systems.
 lastmod: '2024-03-13T22:45:00.354790-06:00'
 model: gpt-4-1106-preview
 summary: Sending an HTTP request fetches data from a web server.
-Programmers do this to interact with web services, gather info, or communicate between systems.
 title: Sending an HTTP request
 weight: 44
 ---